 Kentucky governor sets goal to lift capacity restrictions

-Gov. Andy Beshear offered an incentive Monday for accelerating the pace for COVID-19 vaccinations, saying he will lift capacity restrictions at most venues and businesses once 2.5 million Kentuckians have received at least their first shot.
+Gov. Andy Beshear vowed Monday to lift capacity restrictions at most venues and businesses once 2.5 million Kentuckians have received at least their first COVID-19 shot, offering an incentive to accelerate the vaccination pace.

-The Democratic governor's announcement came on the opening day of a massive vaccination site at Cardinal Stadium in Louisville.
-The goal is to vaccine 200,000 Kentuckians at the drive-through location in the next seven weeks, he said.
+The Democratic governor's announcement coincided with the opening of the state's largest vaccination site at Cardinal Stadium in Louisville.
+The goal is to vaccine 200,000 people in the next seven weeks at the massive drive-through location in the state's largest city, he said.

 “When we have vaccinated 2.5 million Kentuckians, we will remove capacity restrictions for nearly all venues, events and businesses that cater to 1,000 or fewer patrons," Beshear said.

-That goal can be reached as soon as 3½ weeks given current vaccine supplies, but “realistically” it's probably going to be achieved in four to six weeks, he said.
+That vaccination threshold could be reached as soon as 3½ weeks given current vaccine supplies, but “realistically” it's probably going to take four to six weeks to achieve it, he said.

 “But it is all up to us,” the governor said.
 “Every single individual's choices can get us closer to that normalcy we've been looking for.”